Textualize/textual/docs/guide/events.md

     ```{.textual path="docs/examples/events/on_decorator02.py"}
     ```

-While there are a few more lines of code, it is easier to read and maintain.
+While there are a few more lines of code, it is clearer what will happen when you click any given button.

 Note that the decorator requires that the message class has a `control` attribute which should the widget associated with the message.
-This is true of the builtin controls.
-You may need to add `control` to any custom widgets you write.
+This is true of the builtin controls, but you may need to add `control` to any [custom messages](#custom-messages) you write.

 ### Handler arguments